BW-Silent-Auction/Back-End-SA/README.md

 - Add restricted middleware to appropriate routes
 - I believe I can remove the get/bids endpoint
     - Will confirm with F/E
+- Create a conditional else/if for if an req.body.image === null

 ### Most recent migration